-Another approach is to set up a squirrel feeding station at a distance from the bird feeders.
+Another approach some people try is to set up a squirrel feeding station at a distance from the bird feeders.
 The idea is to keep them busy over there instead of in your feeders.

 I tried this for a couple years, by hanging an old bird feeder that was not squirrel proof right against a small tree’s main trunk so they could easily get into it.
 I filled it with black oil sunflower seed bought in bulk.
 This was cheaper than the safflower and hulled sunflower hearts I was using in my bird feeders.
 I also experimented with some squirrel foods as well.

 I have mixed feelings about this approach.
-It reduced pressure on the bird feeders because squirrels were mostly happy to go with this easiest to get into feeder.
+It reduced some pressure on the bird feeders because squirrels were mostly happy to go with this easiest-to-get-into feeder.
 But I was still paying to feed squirrels.